 Fire Inspections / Code Enforcement

-The City of Belleville Fire Department utilizes the 2006 International Fire Code and conducts over 2000 fire inspections every year.
-Belleville firefighters annually inspect every business within the corporate city limits of Belleville.
+The City of Belleville fire department utilizes the 2015 International Fire Code and conducts over 2,000 fire inspections every year.
+Belleville firefighters inspect every business within the corporate city limits of Belleville.
 High traffic locations several times per year.
 Smaller locations every two (2) years (bi-annually).

 Preparing for an Inspection

-• Check that all exit lights are working properly.
-Most exit lights have a test button to ensure the battery backup is working.
-Test lights often.
+- Check that all exit lights and illuminated exit signs are working properly.
+Most units have a test button to ensure the battery backup is working.
+Test lights monthly.

-• Allow at least 36 inches of space for walkways, hallways, and around around electrical panels, sprinkler valves, and gas water heaters.
+- Allow at least 36 inches of space for walkways, hallways, aisleways, and around electrical panels, sprinkler valves, and gas water heaters/furnaces.

-• Test fire extinguishers, alarm systems, and sprinkler systems require annual inspections by licensed contractors.
+- Fire extinguishers, alarm systems, and sprinkler systems require annual inspections by licensed contractors.
 Typically, the phone number for the service provider is located on the paperwork/tag on the equipment.

-• Contact the Fire Department with remodeling plans.
-They can help to make your remodel ‘fire safe’.
+- Contact the Fire Department with commercial remodeling plans.
+They can help make your remodel ‘fire safe’.

-Questions regarding Fire Inspections or the Plan Review process may be directed to the Fire Administration Office at 618-234-2236.
+Questions regarding Fire Inspections or the Plan Review process should be directed to the Fire Administration Office at 618-234-2236.

 To learn more about the Belleville Fire Department Code, view the City’s Code of Ordinance, Chapter 33: Public Safety, beginning with section 33.040.